 The Alberta Distance Learning Centre (ADLC) is now closed.

-Pembina Hills School Division (PHSD) will enter into Education Service Agreements with other Alberta school jurisdictions and Alberta Accredited International Schools (AAIS), Private/Charter, Francophone or out-of-province schools.
+Pembina Hills School Division (PHSD) will enter into Education Service Agreements with other Alberta school jurisdictions, Alberta Accredited International Schools (AAIS), Private/Charter, Francophone or out-of-province schools.
 We can provide education at a distance for individual students whose primary registration is with a school authority other than PHSD.